-Capital assets of the District consist of land, buildings, improvements other than buildings, equipment, library materials, infrastructure, and construction in progress.
+Capital assets of the District consist of land, buildings, improvements other than buildings, equipment, library materials, infrastructure, construction in progress, and intangible right-of-use lease and subscription assets.
 Capital assets are reported at actual cost.
 Donated assets are reported at acquisition value.
 Major outlays for assets or improvements to assets are capitalized as projects are constructed.
 These are categorized as construction in progress until completed, at which time they are reclassified to the appropriate asset category.

-Capitalization thresholds (the dollar values above which asset acquisitions are added to the capital asset accounts), depreciation methods, and estimated useful lives of capital assets reported in the financial statements are as follows:
+Capitalization thresholds (the dollar values above which asset acquisitions are added to the capital asset accounts), depreciation/amortization methods, and estimated useful lives of capital assets reported in the financial statements are as follows:

+Capitalization Depreciation/Amortization Estimated Useful

-Asset Category Capitalization Threshold Depreciation Method Estimated Useful Life
+Asset Category Threshold Method Life

 Land \$1 Not applicable Not applicable

 Buildings \$5,000 Straight-line 15-40 years

 Improvements other than buildings \$5,000 Straight-line 5-25 years

 Equipment \$5,000 Straight-line 5-15 years

 Library materials \$1 Straight-line 10 years

 Infrastructure \$5,000 Straight-line 50-75 years

+Intangibles:

+Right-of-use subscription assets \$5,000 Straight-line Varies

+Right-of-use lease assets - equipment \$5,000 Straight-line Varies